NORDIC STOCKS - Factors to watch on Dec 16

 The Finnish ship operator said it will have to cancel and reschedule trips for some passangers this week as its M/S Amorella ferry, which ran aground on Saturday, is being repaired.

-No-one was hurt at the incident, which was caused by an electrical outage.
+No-one was hurt at the incident.
+It was caused by an electrical outage.

 For more on the company, click on